-National Direct Student Loan Up to \$1,500 per year may be available for needy students.
+Perkins Loan (formerly National Direct Student Loan) Up to \$2,250 per year may be available for needy students.
 Six months after ceasing to be in at least half-time attendance, the recipient begins to repay the loan at 5 percent interest.
 There are some other specific provisions for further delaying payments.
 The student should check with the Student Aid Office for the individual situations.

-Pell Grant (formerly BEOG) The Pell Grant program makes funds available to eligible undergraduate students who are enrolled on at least a half-time basis.
-To apply for a Pell Grant a student must complete the Application for Determination of Pell Grant Eligibility, available from high school counselors or from the Student Aid Office.
+Pell Grant The Pell Grant program makes funds available to eligible undergraduate students who are enrolled on at least a half-time basis.
+To apply for a Pell Grant a student must complete the SAAC, FAF, or the Application for Federal Aid available from high school counselors or from the Student Aid Office.